-Since the mid-70s Highway Authorities have used the Sideway-force Coefficient Routine Investigation Machine (SCRIM®) method to indicate those lengths of road where the skid resistance is below investigatory levels.**
+Since the mid-70s highway authorities have used the SCRIM® road survey machine to indicate those lengths of road where the skid resistance is below investigatory levels.**

 Studies in both the United Kingdom and in New Zealand show that introducing a wet road skidding policy and working with the SCRIM will reduce accidents by between 30 and 40% over and above the results of other safety improvement programs.
 For using the SCRIM in the US, the European testing system had to be adapted to US standards, using high precision GPS, a 12-volt electrical system, and pass safety and pollution standards for all 50 US states.

 The results from SCRIM surveys identify those locations where the skid resistance is below investigatory levels and relate to the risk of an accident.

 The concept behind the standards is that there should be a uniform risk of a wet road skidding accident across the whole network.

 The lowest skid resistant aggregates are required on dual carriageways away from junction areas while the highest standards are required on the approaches to roundabouts and pedestrian crossings.
 This approach provides a sustainable policy by targeting the best aggregates to the highest risk areas.